JmeJuniper/neathbow-magical-girls/Locations/Berlin.md

 Fall date: 1990
 ## Deal

-The Masters of the Bazaar promised reunification in exchange for ownership of the city to [[Richard von Weizsäcker]].
+The Masters of the Bazaar promised reunification to [[Richard von Weizsäcker]] in exchange for ownership of the city.